samdecker386/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    - Document Object Model.
+It is a representation of html in object form.
+We use the DOM to edit the page and access elements using nodes.

 2. What is an event?

+    - Any user interaction on a site is an event (i.e. click, scrolling, pressing a key) and the browser knows which events are happening.

 3. What is an event listener?

+    - An event listener is an element that can listen for an event so that a trigger can be made.
+When the event is triggered, a callback function is run.

 4. Why would we convert a NodeList into an Array?

+    - A nodelist is limited in functionality because it is just a list of tree nodes, whereas an array has many methods that can be used to access or manipulate information.

 5. What is a component?

+    - A component allows for DRY use of code by being comprised of HTML, CSS, and JavaScript and being accessible for reuse with ease.

 ### Git Set up